dib-lab/2022-paper-branchwater-software/manuscript.md

-an entirely automated reference-based characterization of individual metagenomes that combines sourmash gather / minimum metagenome cover with mapping; it is described in Irber et al. [@gather] and was used in Lumian et al. Given that it does download all the data and maps all the reads, it is still relatively lightweight.
+an entirely automated reference-based characterization of individual metagenomes that combines sourmash gather / minimum metagenome cover with mapping; it is described in Irber et al. [@gather] and was used in Lumian et al. [@lumian_biogeo].
+Given that it does download all the data and maps all the reads, it is still relatively lightweight.

 spacegraphcats is an assembly-graph based investigative tool for metagenomes that retrieves graph neighborhoods from metagenome assembly graphs for the purpose of investigating strain variation [@spacegraphcats].
-It was used in Reiter et al., and Lumian et al. (phormidium paper).
-It is much heavier weight than genome-grist because it relies on a compact De Bruijn graph, which is expensive to build for many metagenomes.
+It was used to retrieve putative accessory elements from sourmash matches in Reiter et al. [@reiter_ibd] and Lumian et al. [@lumian_phormidium].
+It is much heavier weight than genome-grist because it relies on a compact De Bruijn graph, which is expensive to build for very rich or diverse metagenomes.

 ### Design alternatives